One Hotel or Two in London? The One Change Decision Guide

 A simple guide to decide Split stay vs one hotel

-Scenarios where one change can win
+Scenarios where a split stay (2 hotels) can win

 Weekend spike or event clash